gudwin/botbuilder-formflow/README.md

 So, this Library will allow your bot to request information about complex forms from user.
 The Library helps to build a waterfall dialog that will handle the whole form flow.
 It will split a complex form in a list of fields.
 Each field evaluated separately and could be fully customized.
+The Library features:
+- Standard Prompts plus prompts for emails and urls;
+- Validators, Prompts, Error Prompts and Value extractors could be customized by users;
+- Support for subdialogs;

 The Library provides a factory function `create` used to create FormFlows forms.
 This function will create and inject a Waterfall dialog into a bot.